softcite/software-mentions/client/Readme.md

 > python3 software_mention_client.py --file-in toto.pdf --file-out toto.json

-For processing recursively a directory of PDF files, the results will be written on the mongodb server and database indicated in the config file:
+For processing recursively a directory of PDF files, the results can be either

+* written to a mongodb server and database indicated in the config file:

+* in the directory of PDF files, as json files, together with each processed PDF

 > python3 software_mention_client.py --repo-in /mnt/data/biblio/pmc_oa_dir/